jwerthebach/python_modules/README.md

   data_mc_plotter
   ...

-Put every new category in a seperate folder and add it to the `setup.py` under `packages`.
+Put every new category in a separate folder and add it to the `setup.py` under `packages`.
 For some more detail on `setup.py` files see [example here](https://github.com/pypa/sampleproject/blob/master/setup.py).